openpassphrase/opp/docs/source/guidelines.rst

 API changes
 -----------

-Once released, OpenPassPhrase will strive to keep the API consistent and fully backwards compatible.
-Major breaking API changes will either be disallowed or require a new API version to be introduced.
+The API is expected to be in flux during the initial major development and hardening effort.
+However, once out of beta, OpenPassPhrase will strive to keep the API consistent and fully backwards compatible.
+Major breaking APIi changes will either be disallowed or require a new API version to be introduced.
 Appropriate exceptions may be given on a case by case basis, but the spirit of this guideline shall be followed as much as possible.

 Reviewing
 ---------